 By the mid-1890s Benjamin had moved into a rented house on London Road and later moved to St. Paul.
 Henry stayed at the Park Terrace longer but eventually moved his family into a rented home east of downtown.
 In 1909, Henry purchased a large corner lot at 2505 East First Street and worked with the firm Bray and Nystrum to design a new home for his family.
 They moved into their 3,100 square-foot home on Thanksgiving Day, 1910.

-The Meyers brothers, Benjamin, Henry, and Jacob, all lived with their families at Park Terrace for five years.
-By the mid-1890s Benjamin had moved to a house on London Road and Jacob relocated to Texas, which left Henry to run the real estate and investment business in Duluth until his death in 1931.
-After Henry’s death, Park Terrace began to deteriorate, and the building was abandoned.
-By 1936 Park Terrace had been sitting vacant and dilapidated for some time, so the decision was made to demolish the building.
-The cornerstone, which can be seen just below the corner porches in the historic photo, was saved and has been placed at street level where it still rests.
+After Henry’s death in 1931, Park Terrace began to deteriorate and the building was eventually abandoned.
+Park Terrace was sitting vacant and dilapidated, so the decision was made to demolish the building in 1936.
+The cornerstone of the building, which can be seen just below the corner porches in the historic photo, was saved and has been placed at street level where it still rests.
 Today, trees and bushes cover the terraced foundations and crumbling staircases where the grand building once stood.

 Archives of the Duluth Herald.